 Besides joyful gaming experience, people like scientists, architects, 3D designers, content creators and engineers know how to use incredible rendering power of CPUs till the last drop of their juice.
 These people are the frontier super users who appreciate the processing technology more than anyone else.
 Sometimes, you heard about 14nm, 12nm, 10nm or 7nm technology characteristics that are hard to understand.
 Simple way to put is the smaller the nano meter (nm) size the faster performance and lower power consumption.
 For instance, 7nm Ryzen 7 3700X is 15% faster in gaming benchmarks and 25% more efficient than 12nm Ryzen 7 2700X chip.

 In 2020, all gamers are entering into new era of gaming experience where multicore processors are necessary to run their games as butter smooth.
-AMD and Intel are making the biggest effort to produce more than 8 Core processors, now gamers even have a good news from upcoming AMD Ryzen 9 3950X the first 16 Core gaming processor in the world and rumored 10 Core Comet Lake CPU from Intel.
+AMD and Intel are making the biggest effort to produce more than 8 Core processors, now gamers even have a good news from freshly released AMD Ryzen 9 3950X the first 16 Core gaming processor in the world and rumored 10 Core Comet Lake CPU from Intel.
 It’s the only matter of time until games begin to use multicore CPU’s strength soon.

 Editor and Computer Expert